psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Neil glanced at him, but did not speak.

-"What is your name, for I seem to know you? "
+"What is your name, for I seem to know you?"

 But Neil had already forgotten him.
 The shepherd took out his snuff-mull, helped himself, and handed the mull to the lonely way-farer.
 Neil mechanically helped himself.

-"*Am bheil thu 'dol do Fhionphort?*" tried the shepherd again: "Are you going to Fionnaphort? "
+"*Am bheil thu 'dol do Fhionphort?*" tried the shepherd again: "Are you going to Fionnaphort?"

 "*Tha mise 'dol a dli I challum chille,*" Neil answered, in a low, weary voice, and as a man adream: "I am on my way to Iona."